web3-storage/web3.storage/packages/website/pages/docs/reference/http-api-manual.md

 See the [Working with Content Archives guide](https://web3.storage/docs/how-tos/work-with-car-files/) for details on creating CARs and splitting them into chunks for upload using the [carbites JavaScript API](https://github.com/nftstorage/carbites), [command line tool](https://github.com/nftstorage/carbites-cli/), or [Go library](https://github.com/alanshaw/go-carbites).

-Requests to this endpoint have a maximum payload size of 100MB but partial DAGs are supported, so multiple CAR files with the same root but with different sub-trees can be sent.
-This enables uploading of files that are bigger than the maximum payload size.
+Requests to this endpoint have a theoretical maximum payload size of 100MB, but you may experience a high error rate when sending requests this large.
+Partial DAGs are supported, so multiple CAR files with the same root but with different sub-trees can be sent.
+This enables uploading of large in multiple smaller payloads.
+We recommend a payload size of around 10mb.

 Note that only one CAR can be uploaded at a time, and only CAR files are accepted.
 This is in contrast to `/upload`, which can upload multiple files at once and accepts both CAR files and files from the client.